agt-the-walker/arimaa-utils/README.md

 ## fetch-new-games

-This script downloads new archived games from [Arimaa](http://arimaa.com/arimaa/) and will put them into `$HOME/data/Data - Arimaa/` (this location can be changed in `common.sh`).
-It will also build a games database, which will be used by the two following scripts.
+This script downloads new archived games from [Arimaa](http://arimaa.com/arimaa/) into `$HOME/data/Data - Arimaa/` (this location can be changed in `common.sh`).
+It also builds a games database in the same location, which will be used by the two following scripts.

 ## good-human-games